OpenLMLab/LEval/README.md

 We also implement the retrieval-based method using [langchain](https://github.com/hwchase17/langchain).

 ### A flask-based annotation website for jsonl files
-We have also released a very easy-to-use annotation website for L-Eval.
-To run this script, you should install flask.
-The script is used to view and annotate local jsonl files.
+We have also released a very easy-to-use annotation website for L-Eval and make sure you have installed flask.
+Firstly, you have to preprocess your files into a jsonl format which should contains 3 keys `input:str`, `instructions:list` and, `outputs:list` (see the examples in `LEval-data` folder).
+To annotate new instruction-output pairs, please run the script to view and annotate the local jsonl file:
 Start running the website on `127.0.0.1:5000` by:
 ```
-python Tools/web_annotate_jsonl.py --path LEval-data/Generation/meeting_summ.jsonl --mode begin --new_pairs_num 1
+python Tools/web_annotate_jsonl.py --path LEval-data/Generation/meeting_summ.jsonl --mode begin --new_pairs_num 2
 ```
 where `--new_pairs_num` means the number of new QA pairs you want to add and `--mode` (begin or continue) means whether you want to continue from previous annotation results.
 The input file denoted by `--path` should be a `jsonl` file like the examples in `LEval-data` folder.
+In this case, we annotate two new QA pairs based on the long input.
+After clicking `submit`, the results will be saved to the disk.

 #### Example of our annotation website
 <div align="center">